livetrails/targetj/README.md

 TargetJ distinguishes itself by introducing a novel concept known as 'targets', which forms its core.
 Targets are used as the main building blocks of components instead of direct variables and methods.
 Each component in TargetJ is a set of targets.
 Targets are employed across all aspects of the program.
 They are used in animation, controlling program flow, loading data from external APIs, handling user events, and more.

-Targets enhance both variables and methods by giving them lifecycles and the autonomy to run independently, rather than always being controlled externally.
-They can execute under specific conditions, manage the number and timing of executions, and provide callbacks to oversee their life cycles.

 ### Installation

 To install TargetJ, run the following command in your terminal: